-"There's an Intel on every desktop, but an ARM in every pocket."
+"There's an ARM on every desktop, and Intel in the iPhone baseband"

 The Internet of Things (IoT) universe comprises largely of ARM based systems.
-The ARM IoT Exploit Laboratory brings you an intense 4-day course featuring a practical hands-on approach to exploit development on ARM based systems.
+This year, we bring you a completely overhauled intense 4-day course featuring a practical hands-on approach to exploit development on ARM based systems.
 This class is perfectly suited for students who are keen to dive into the world of modern ARM exploit development.
-The last day of the class runs like a hardware CTF, where students will spend the entire day attacking three hardware IoT targets.
+The last day of the class runs like a hardware CTF, where students will spend the entire day attacking four hardware IoT targets.

 Our intermediate level class begins with an introduction to ARM architecture and ARM assembly language and moves quickly onto debugging techniques for ARM systems, exploiting buffer overflows on ARM devices running Linux, writing ARM shellcode from the ground up, and bypassing exploit mitigation techniques with ARM Return Oriented Programming (ROP).
 Our lab environment features both hardware and virtual machine targets.